 From the shown pieces I was especially impressed by a stall selling a broad variation of lovely decorated plates.
 After visiting Christmas markets for 30 years I am still fascinated by the fact that you can always discover something new at the next market.

-In the end of my walk I met two visitors from abroad.
+At the end of my walk I met two visitors from abroad.
 “So how do you like the Hellbrunner Adventzauber on the grounds of Hellbrunn Palace?” – “It’s lovely!” – “Gorgeous, just gorgeous!”